omotomiwa26/alx-low_level_programming/README.md

-this repository contains all C-programming tasks
+# This repository contains all C-programming tasks